boguz/burgton-button/README.md

     <script type="module" src="node_modules/burgton-button/index.js"></script>
     ```

-3. Add the <burgton-button> element to you page and customize it to your taste
+3. Add the <burgton-button> element to your page and customize it to your taste

     ```html
     <burgton-button type="astronaut"></burgton-button>